tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 To discard all the pending `Steps`, `SequencerService` provides a `reset` method which returns `Promise<OkOrUnhandledResponse>`.
-If Sequencer is in `InProgress` state, then an `Ok` response gets returned.
+If Sequencer is in `Running` state, then an `Ok` response gets returned.
 Otherwise, an `Unhandled` response gets returned.

 Type definitions for `reset` method used can be found @extref[here](ts-docs:interfaces/clients.sequencerservice.html#reset)